 (You have a request, simply signup here, and our specialist will contact you within 1 business day)

 The recently released FICCI-EY report on the M&E sector shows the Internet population spread across India which is defined as the composition of unique visitors from each of these states/clusters.
-Cross analyzing this with mFilterIt’s ad fraud rate across these states/ clusters, we see that it’s an omnipresent challenge though translates into different volumes basis the internet population.
+Cross-analyzing this with mFilterIt’s ad fraud rate across these states/ clusters, we see that it’s an omnipresent challenge though translates into different volumes basis the internet population.

 This means the volume of fake traffic for Maharashtra (including Goa) would be much larger than the BOT-driven engagements in Himachal Pradesh (including Uttarakhand).

 Whatever the ad-fraud rate is, we are already conceding that almost one-third of the engagement is not with real humans.
-While the internet population is still not evenly spread across the country and is exhibiting the same pattern of physical infrastructure development, which is skewed to larger cities, the ad fraud (BOT) has already spread across the country without much of an uneven spread.
+While the internet population is still not evenly spread across the country and is exhibiting the same pattern of physical infrastructure development, which is skewed to larger cities, ad fraud (BOT) has already spread across the country without much of an uneven spread.

-This is an alarming sign as all major sectors of BFSI, FMCG, auto as well as eCommerce are focusing on expanding digitally through the country.
+This is an alarming sign as all major sectors of BFSI, FMCG, auto as well and eCommerce are focusing on expanding digitally through the country.
 For instance, in this interaction with NDTV, Sandeep Aggarwal, CEO, and Founder of Droom expects 6% of the total automobile market to shift online by 2025 from the present 0.7%.
 Similarly, banks are trying to adopt digital banking fast and minimize traditional banking operations.
 Again, eCommerce players are expanding beyond metros and Tier-1 cities and towns leveraging the expansion of broadband across India as well as strengthening logistics footprints.

 Advertisers and their partners would find going deep into the country digitally is quite difficult as there isn’t much data available to understand the behavior of users over digital.
 This means the vanity metrics cannot be relied on even the slightest degree of confidence failing even the thumb rules.
-The user understanding of digital is also relatively low than that of a city or major town, meaning users could easily be trapped by fraudsters and their footprints ‘hijacked’ to skyrocket the performance.
+The user understanding of digital is also relatively lower than that of a city or major town, meaning users could easily be trapped by fraudsters and their footprints ‘hijacked’ to skyrocket the performance.

 The data set here analyzed by mFilterIt pertains to affiliate marketing.
 But we see this across every mode and platform.
 It’s more or less the same trend.
 Whether we like it or not, bad BOTs have already polluted the digital environment and one cannot create a space that doesn’t interface with this environment at one or the other point.
 So, this inefficiency is going to remain whatever platform or medium an advertiser decides to go with.

 Digital is changing from a marketing and outreach platform to a business platform.
-Even for the organizations which had never thought of getting directly in touch with a consumer.
+Even for organizations that had never thought of getting directly in touch with a consumer.
 We have already seen how D2C is growing up as a trend.
-This means investments in digital will have to go up substantially and it will not only be marketing budget but also business development cost which one would have to invest in digital.
+This means investments in digital will have to go up substantially and it will not only be the marketing budget but also business development cost which one would have to invest in digital.
 However, this should not happen without a completely neutral view which does real-time audit and in certain cases ‘proactive’ audit in terms of integrity check to decide whether to put in money through the channel or not.

 mFilterIt has prescribed actionable best practices to tackle this situation which could be the first step in the direction of any decision-maker.
 I would encourage you to read them and connect with us for any explanation or assistance you may want regarding its implementation.
 We all have to find out a balance between taking care of the safety of people and minimizing the impact on economic activities.
-Digital is indeed an enabling powerful medium, but we need to use it optimally and spend judiciously with a 24×7 validation which could guide us the way forward.
+Digital is indeed an enabling powerful medium, but we need to use it optimally and spend judiciously with a 24×7 validation that could guide us the way forward.